 In my view, this actually says everything that needs to be said, but we must always bear in mind that our interlocutor on the other side has no idea.
 No idea what we are talking about.
 No idea what our health is like.
 No idea what it means to suffer from ALS.
 But unfortunately an MDK on his side, who employs enough lawyers who know how it goes in court.
 So we have to beat them with their own weapons.

-If the case ends up in court, we have to make sure that judges also get an overview quickly.
-Because it is precisely the understanding of the actual matter (illness) behind the main matter (opposition in the opposition proceedings before the court) by relevant persons that often enough causes proceedings to fail.
-There is a lack of understanding and time to prepare adequately.
-If there are so many individual points that are objected to as in an appeal against the MDK - believe me, I find errors in every expert opinion - you cannot assume that the judges know all the facts when it comes to the hearing....
+If the matter ends up in court, we must ensure that judges also get a quick overview.
+This is because proceedings often fail due to a lack of understanding of the actual matter (illness) behind the main matter (objection in opposition proceedings in court) by relevant persons.
+A lack of understanding and time to prepare adequately.
+If there are as many individual points that are objected to as in an objection procedure against the MDK - believe me, I find errors in every expert opinion - you cannot assume that the judges know all the facts when it comes to the hearing...

 I help myself by specifying my assertions in detail and, for the purpose of proving all the individual characteristics, I only really step on the gas on the next few pages.